Welcome to today's edition of the Rush 24-7 podcast.

 We're coming up on this mythical 100 days of the Obama administration.

-I'd like to refer to it, my friends, as Finals Week.
+I'd like to refer to it, my friends, as finals week.

 And his buddy Fidel Castro just called him superficial.

-I mean, now this is this cannot be good.
+I mean, now this cannot be good.

-It is amazing what is coming out about this.
+Also, ladies and gentlemen, the interrogation memos, it is amazing what is coming out about this.

-And we're going to get into that in detail as the program unfolds before your very eyes and ears, but I have to tell you something.
+And we're going to get into that in detail as the program unfolds before your very eyes and ears.

 I've heard more than one person say, because Obama changed his mind on this.

-And all of a sudden changes his mind yesterday.
+And all of a sudden, changes his mind yesterday.

 And I'm hearing a lot of people say he must be buckling to pressure from his left wing.